npm/rfcs/accepted/0003-npm-link-changes.md

 1. Not do anything.
 This means `npm link` and `npm install --link` with a lock-file are not useful as links will immediately be erased.
 2. Leave all links alone.
 This would restore previous behavior around `npm link` and `npm install --link` but would make it impossible for npm to do the right thing if a `package.json` dependency changed from a `file:` specifier to a registry one as that would be indistinguishable from a link created with `npm link`.
+3. Save links to the package-lock to persist them between users.

 The second option is appealing for existing users, but introduces an inconsistency with how npm models it's use. npm views its job as synchronizing your `node_modules` with your `package.json` and lock-file.